Manufacturing Pre-Employment Program

-This course serves as an introduction to manufacturing.
-The knowledge and skills acquired in this course are required for entry level positions in diverse workplace scenarios with special emphasis on aerospace.
+The Manufacturing Pre-Employment program serves as an introduction to manufacturing.
+The knowledge and skills acquired in the Manufacturing Employment Readiness course are required for entry level positions in diverse workplace scenarios with special emphasis on aerospace.
 Skills learned in this program are taught using applied methods where training is practical and hands-on.
-Graduates of this course will receive two certificates:
+Graduates of the Manufacturing Pre-Employment program will receive two certificates:

 Need to build skills?